briandowns/Dictu/docs/docs/standard-lib/system.md

 ### System.getCWD() -> Result\<String>

-Get the current working directory of the Dictu process.
+Get the current working directory of the Camus process.

 Returns a Result type and on success will unwrap a string.